IMPCT Institute

 A signed instruction broadcast to a blockchain network, specifying what should happen (transfer, contract interaction, etc.).

-TVL (Total Value Locked)Introduced Day 15
+TVL (Total Value Locked)Mod 15

 The total dollar value of assets deposited into a DeFi protocol or across the DeFi ecosystem.
 The most-used headline metric for DeFi.